 Yes, it does!
 Therefore, (5, 12, 13) are Pythagorean triples.

-- Any three positive integers which satisfy the formula of a2 + b2 = c2 are known as Pythagorean triples.
+- Any three positive integers which satisfy the Pythagorean theorem formula of a2 + b2 = c2 are known as Pythagorean triples.

-- Pythagorean triples can not be in decimals.
+- Pythagorean triples cannot be expressed in decimals.

 c2 = a2 + b2